Quick start with Go

 As you work in the editor, IntelliJ IDEA analyzes your code, searches for ways to optimize it, and detects potential and actual problems.

 As soon as the IDE finds a way to alter your code, it displays a yellow bulb icon in the editor next to the current line.
-By clicking this icon, you can view intention actions available for this unit of code.
+By clicking this icon, you can view intention actions available in the current context.
 Intention actions cover a wide range of situations from warnings to optimization suggestions.
-You can view the full list of intentions and customize them in the Settings/Preferences dialog Ctrl+Alt+S.
+You can view the full list of intentions and customize them in the Settings dialog Control+Alt+S.

-To see the list of intention actions, open settings Ctrl+Alt+S and navigate to.
+To see the list of intention actions, open settings Control+Alt+S and navigate to.

 To apply an intention action, click the bulb icon (or press Alt+Enter) to open the list of suggestions.